 Finding a pickpocket-proof purse for travel is a smart investment for keeping your valuables secure.
 Here are tips from a thief, who is now helping people avoid becoming victims.
 Read on to learn how pickpockets operate and which purses thieves like to steal from the most.
 Pickpocket-proof purses have hidden built-in anti-theft features to help keep your valuables safe.
-The best features are looking zippers, slash proof sides and bottoms, and straps which can attach a purse to the back of a chair or other item to prevent grab and go thefts.
+The best features are locking zippers, slash proof sides and bottoms, and straps which can attach a purse to the back of a chair or other item to prevent grab and go thefts.

 The Type of Victims Pickpockets Like to Target

 Purses That Pickpockets Love to Pick and Steal From

 Professional thieves can steal or “dip” from all kinds of bags.
 Some purses and bags that are easier than others to breach.
 Knowing what a thief looks for will help you know what to look for in a purse or bag especially one meant for travel.
 There are two main categories of purses: danglers and fixed.
 As the names imply, danglers hang from the body.
-Fixed bags think fanny packs and backpacks, are carried in a stationary position on your body, think waist packs, backpacks, and body pouches.
-Anti-theft travel purses are now available in many designs and sizes to meet your style.
+Fixed bags think fanny packs and backpacks, are carried in a stationary position on your body, think waist packs, backpacks, and body pouches, anti-theft travel bags are now available in many designs and sizes to meet your style.